NotAShelf/blog.notashelf.dev/notes/2025-01-02-well-done-verbosity.md

 ### Final Thoughts: Verbosity as a Tool, Not a Burden

 This has been translated from a far less technical rant I've dropped earlier today on some painful case of error handling[^1].
-Looking back, it as not the first time I've faced bad error handling.
+Looking back, it was not the first time I've faced bad error handling.
 Lots of software I use on a daily basis simply print everything.
-Thinking of it, this is a horrible status quo.
+In hindsight, this status quo is terrible and yet we continue to endure.

 Error handling should not just about fixing problems.
 It must be moreso about how you communicate them.
 I'm sure the programmer who wrote that piece of code